 It’s finally fall!
 Here in Michigan, we are in full fall color mode.
 It’s a wonderful but transient time – in just a few weeks, most of our brightly colored leaves will have bit the dust for another season.
 But now is the perfect time to talk about fall color, so let’s get on with it, shall we?

 Bottlebrush (Fothergilla) is a fabulous native plant with fabulous fall color.
-Bottlebrush is also a shade tolerant landscape shrub, making it very nice choice for planting under trees.
-And Legend of the Fall® (below left) is no exception – it’s incredibly colorful in autumn and at 4-5′ tall and wide, it’s also a manageable size for most situations.
+Bottlebrush is also a shade-tolerant landscape shrub, making it a very nice choice for planting under trees.
+And Legend of the Fall® (below left) is no exception – it’s incredibly colorful in autumn, and at 4-5′ tall and wide, it’s also a manageable size for most situations.